Mansoor Ali Khan Pataudi: Personal life

 Mansoor was in a steady relationship with Simi Garewal.
-Garewal admitted in an email interview that she was dating Pataudi and that he came to visit her on the sets of Teen Devian, in Avijit Ghosh's book, 40 Retakes: Bollywood Classics You May Have Missed.
+Simi admitted in an email interview that she was dating Pataudi and that he came to visit her on the sets of Teen Devian, in Avijit Ghosh's book, 40 Retakes: Bollywood Classics You May Have Missed.
 He broke up with her after he met Sharmila Tagore, whom he married on 27 December 1968.
 They had three children: Saif Ali Khan (b.
 1970), a Bollywood actor, Saba Ali Khan (b.
 1976), a jewellery designer, and Soha Ali Khan (b.
 1978), a Bollywood actress and TV personality.
-The actress Kareena Kapoor Khan is his daughter-in-law, and the actress Sara Ali Khan is his granddaughter.
+The actress Kareena Kapoor Khan is his daughter-in-law, and the actors Sara Ali Khan and Ibrahim Ali Khan are his grandchildren from his former daughter-in-law Amrita Singh.
 Actor Kunal Khemu is his son-in-law.

-Controversies
+2003 Poaching case

-Pataudi was arrested in October 2005 over the poaching of a blackbuck and two hares, but was released on bail.
+Pataudi was arrested in October 2003 over the poaching of a blackbuck and two hares, but was released on bail.
 The case went on for nine years, and in January 2015, four years after his death, six people were convicted.
 This case is unrelated to the other blackbuck poaching case of Salman Khan that his son Saif Ali Khan Pataudi was involved in.

 Death

 Pataudi was admitted to Sir Ganga Ram Hospital in Rajendra Nagar, Central Delhi on 25 August 2011 with an acute lung infection caused by chronic interstitial lung disease which prevented his lungs from exchanging oxygen properly.
-He died in the hospital of respiratory failure on 22 September 2011.
-His body was buried at Pataudi, Gurgaon district, Haryana.
+He died on 22 September 2011 due to respiratory failure.
+He is buried in Pataudi, Gurgaon district, Haryana.